TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 15/1 Kings 15.28.md

 ---

-Even in the third year of Asa king of Judah did Baasha slay him, and reigned in his stead.
+Even in the third year of Asa king of Judah did Baasha kill him, and reigned in his place.